MicrosoftDocs/MIMDocs/MIMDocs/working-with-mfaserver-for-mim.md

 ---
 # Use Azure AD Multi-Factor Authentication Server to activate PAM or SSPR
-The following document describes how to setup the Azure AD Multi-Factor Authentication Server as a second layer of security when your users activate roles in Privileged Access Management or Self-Service Password Reset.
+The following document describes how to set up the Azure AD Multi-Factor Authentication Server as a second layer of security when your users activate roles in Privileged Access Management or Self-Service Password Reset.

 > [!IMPORTANT]
 > In September 2022, Microsoft announced deprecation of Azure AD Multi-Factor Authentication Server.
 Beginning September 30, 2024, Azure AD Multi-Factor Authentication Server deployments will no longer service multifactor authentication (MFA) requests.
 Customers of Azure AD Multi-Factor Authentication Server should plan to move to instead use either custom MFA providers or Windows Hello or smartcard-based authentication in AD.
 To use a different MFA provider, see the article on how to [use Custom Multi-Factor Authentication API](Working-with-custommfaserver-for-mim.md).